alaive/agriculture/README.md

 # Plant Simulator

-Pkant simulator implemented using delay differential equations that simulates the growth and color of leaves in a plant, the concentration of water and nutrient in soil.
+Plant simulator implemented using delay differential equations that simulates the growth and color of leaves in a plant, the concentration of water and nutrient in soil.
 See Agostini et al. 2014 for a detail explanation.
 The simulator is implemented in Matlab R2019b.

 # Instructions